Siem de Jong: Sydney FC (loan)

 On 23 August 2018, de Jong joined A-League side Sydney FC on a season-long loan deal.
 He was part of the team that won the 2019 A-League Grand Final.

 FC Cincinnati

 de Jong joined MLS side FC Cincinnati on 20 February 2020.
 He was released by Cincinnati at the end of their 2020 season.

 SC Heerenveen

 On 4 December 2020, de Jong returned to the Netherlands with Eredivisie side SC Heerenveen.

 De Graafschap

 On 16 June 2022, de Jong signed a one-year contract with De Graafschap with an option for an additional year.
 The move meant a return to his boyhood club.

+On 18 May 2023, he announced his intention to retire after the final match of the season the following day.

 International career

 Netherlands under-19

 De Jong made his international debut at the under-19 level in May 2007 against Czech Republic and capped six times.
 He played three games there, but the Netherlands did not qualify for the UEFA U-19 Championship.
 In the next qualifying campaign, he was more successful, playing three games and scoring in two of them.
 He scored in the qualifying campaign for the 2008 UEFA European Under-19 Championship once in his debut game in 83rd minute against Georgia (2–0 win).
 He started the second game but did not score.
 In the final game, against Norway, he scored in the 15th minute of an eventual 3–1 loss.